PrateekBatham2004/Financial-Risk-Management---Credit-Risk-analyzer/README.md

 # Credit Risk Manager

-This project is a financial risk management tool using a Random Forest classifier to predict credit default risks.
+This project implements a machine learning model to assess credit default risk based on customer financial information.
+It is designed for use in financial risk management systems where accurate classification of loan default risk is critical.

+## Overview

+The model is built using a Random Forest Classifier and includes steps for data preprocessing, model training, evaluation, and model persistence for future use.

-## Features
+## Key Features

-- Preprocesses and scales credit data
+- Loads and cleans input credit data
+- Selects key features: age, income, loan amount, and loan duration
+- Scales data using `StandardScaler` from `scikit-learn`
-- Trains a Random Forest model on key financial features
+- Trains a `RandomForestClassifier` to predict credit default risk
+- Evaluates the model using:
-- Evaluates performance using F1 Score, Precision, Recall, and Confusion Matrix
+  - Confusion Matrix
+  - F1 Score
+  - Precision
+  - Recall
-- Saves the scaler and trained model for reuse
+- Saves both the trained model and the scaler for future predictions

-## Files

-- `main.py`: Main training and evaluation script
-- `model/`: Contains the saved scaler and model files after training
-- `credit_data.csv`: Input dataset (not included, user must provide)

-## Usage

-1. Place your `credit_data.csv` file in the project root directory.
-2. Run the script:
-    ```bash
-    python main.py
-    ```